aboutcode-org/aboutcode/aboutcode-data/README.rst

 Recently there have been efforts to collect and expose more data such
 as:

--  libraries.io (a catalog of packages, AGPL-licensed),
+-  libraries.io (a catalog of packages, AGPL-licensed) and dependencyci.com its companion commercial service,
 -  versioneye.com (a catalog of package versions updates, now MIT-licensed),
 -  softwarearchive.org (an effort to build an all-encompassing software